HarryF1204/Bedrock-Notebook/docs/molang/topics/variables.md

 ```

 ### Variables
 Hardcoded variables may be used by entities, particles, and items.
 They are read-only, private, and sometimes only created for entities with specific runtime identifiers.
-To make a private variable accessible, you can use the `public` keyword in the script component of the client-entity file.
+To make a private variable accessible to other actors, you can use the `public` keyword in the script component of the client-entity file.
 ```json
 {
   "format_version": "1.10.0",